Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Introduction

-To show fast mixing in terms of $n$ and $d$, we consult a body of mixing time analysis based on convex geometry and isoperimetric inequalities, originating from the sampling problem on convex bodies (\cite{dyer1991random, kannan1997random,lovasz2004hit, lovasz1999hit}).
-Within this literature, fast mixing has been justified for various important algorithms, including hit and run (e.g. \cite{lovasz2003hit,lovasz2007geometry,lovasz2006fast}), ball walk (e.g. \cite{lovasz2007geometry}), Langevin Monte Carlo (LMC, e.g. \cite{durmus2019high,dalalyan2017further,dalalyan2019user,durmus2019analysis}), Metropolis Adjusted Langevin Algorithm (MALA, e.g. \cite{dwivedi2019log,chewi2021optimal,altschuler2024faster}), Hamilton Monte Carlo (HMC, e.g. \cite{mangoubi2021mixing}), and Metropolis Adjusted Hamilton Monte Carlo (MAHMC, e.g. \cite{chen2020fast}).
-Instead of studying concrete target distributions, a typical study at this line analyzes a general class of target distributions satisfying a certain assumption, such as bounded support, log-concavity, or an isoperimetric inequality.
+\footnote{The formal definitions of notations used in this section can be found in Section \ref{s:notation} for general notation, Section~\ref{s:iso} for $\Ch(\pi)$, and Section \ref{s:setup} for the mixing time.} To show fast mixing in terms of $n$ and $d$, we draw on a body of mixing time analysis based on convex geometry and isoperimetric inequalities, originating from sampling problems on convex bodies (e.g., \cite{dyer1991random, kannan1997random, lovasz2004hit, lovasz1999hit}).
+This literature has established fast mixing results for many important algorithms (e.g., \cite{lovasz2003hit, lovasz2007geometry, dalalyan2017further, dwivedi2019log, mangoubi2021mixing, chen2020fast}).
+Rather than focusing on specific target distributions, studies in this line typically consider general classes of targets satisfying assumptions such as bounded support, log-concavity (see \cite{chewi2023log} for a review), or more generally, isoperimetry.

-In particular, we employ the conductance-based method (\cite{dwivedi2019log,narayanan2016randomized,chen2018fast,lovasz1999hit,lovasz2007geometry,lovasz2004hit,mou2019sampling,applegate1991sampling,lovasz1990mixing,sinclair1989approximate, chen2020fast}) to upper bound mixing times.
-The conductance-based method requires a one-step overlap condition for the kernel and an isoperimetric inequality for the target distribution.
-Although the method is well-established, new technical ideas are needed to handle the two-step DA kernels and to make precise the isoperimetric constants for the three target distributions.

-\paragraph{One-Step Overlap for the DA Kernels} The main challenge of analyzing DA chains is to deal with the two-step Gibbs transition kernels.
-We notice that the special structure of DA kernels makes establishing the one-step overlap condition straightforward.
-Specifically, we observe that under~\eqref{e:two-block-model}, the auxiliary variables are sufficient for the parameters, meaning that $\beta^{(m+1)}$ is independent of $\beta^{(m)}$ if conditioned on $z^{(m+1)}$.
-To establish the one-step overlap condition, one needs to study the geometric distance of two points and the probabilistic distance between them after one iteration.
-The sufficiency of $z$ for $\beta$ reduces the problem to solely studying the probabilistic distance of the $z$ step with independent variables.
-The independence allows us to further simplify it from a high-dimensional problem to a 1-dimensional one.
-The same method can probably be extended to other DA chains with a similar structure.

-\paragraph{Isoperimetric inequality for a Concrete Distribution} Isoperimetry is a desirable property, indicating the absence of bottlenecks and a light tail.
-This makes isoperimetry a preferable assumption in the works that study the sampling problem for a general class of distributions, expressing the final results in terms of isoperimetric constants.
-These works include \revise{analyses} using the conductance-based method, and a recent line of research that wishes to generalize some log-concave sampling problems to cover non-log-concave targets (\cite{balasubramanian2022towards,zhang2023improved,vempala2019rapid,erdogdu2022convergence,wibisono2019proximal,mousavi2023towards,chewi2024analysis, zou2021faster}).